web-infra-dev/rsbuild/packages/document/docs/en/shared/config/dev/https.md

 - **Type:** `boolean | { key: string; cert: string }`
 - **Default:** `false`

-After configuring this option, you can enable HTTPS Dev Server, and disabling the HTTP Dev Server.
+After configuring this option, you can enable HTTPS Server, and disabling the HTTP Server.

 HTTP: